luca-filipponi/kafka-message-seeker/README.md

 # kafka-message-seeker

-This application will start a kafka consumer that will scan a topic looking for the a string.
+This application will start a kafka consumer that will scan a topic looking for the specified string.
+It is useful when you have a fragment of a kafka message and you want to find the whole together with its offset and partition.
 To run the application you need the jar (you can build or download it from [releases](https://github.com/LFilips/kafka-message-seeker/releases)) with these options:

+### How to use
 ```
 Usage: kafkaMessage seeker [options]